Guide to Renting

 Repairs and Maintenance

-All requests for repairs and maintenance must be reported via our website or in writing.
+All requests for repairs and maintenance must be reported to our office in writing.
 Wherever possible please supply photos as proof of the problem.

 In the event of an urgent repair required outside office hours, and your Property Manager is un-contactable, arrangement for repairs can be made directly with the trades people listed on your Residential Tenancy Agreement.
 Emergency contact numbers are also listed on the website.